 Gynecomastia is swelling of the breast tissue in boys or men, sometimes caused by an imbalance of the hormones estrogen and testosterone.
-Gynecomastia can affect one or both breasts, sometimes unevenly.
-Newborn babies, boys going through puberty, and older men may develop gynecomastia as a result of normal changes in hormone levels, though other causes also exist.
-It is rarely a medical concern, but men and boys with gynecomastia sometimes have pain in their breasts and may feel embarrassed, not wanting to take their shirt off in front of others.
-Gynecomastia may go away on its own, but if it doesn’t, surgery can help.
+Breast enlargement can affect one or both breasts, sometimes unevenly.
+Newborn babies and boys going through puberty may develop pubertal gynecomastia, while older men may develop gynecomastia as a result of normal changes in hormone levels, though other causes also exist.
+Men and boys with gynecomastia sometimes have breast pain or tenderness in their glandular breast tissue and may feel embarrassed, not wanting to take their shirts off in front of others.
+Idiopathic gynecomastia may go away on its own, but if it doesn’t, surgical treatment can be used to treat gynecomastia.
+In very rare cases, men can develop male breast cancer that can look like gynecomastia.

 Am I a Candidate for Gynecomastia Surgery?

 As with many procedures, it’s important to be overall healthy and at a healthy weight.
-If your gynecomastia is related to being overweight, we may ask you to work on some weight loss before surgery.
-If you take any medications that may cause gynecomastia, you may want to see if there is an alternative.
-These medications may include antiestrogens that are used to treat prostate problems, anabolic steroids, some anti-depressants, and anti-psychotics.
+If your gynecomastia is related to being overweight, we may ask you to work on some weight loss before surgical therapy.
+If you take any medications that may cause an increase in glandular tissue, you may want to see if there is an alternative.
+These medications may include antiestrogens that are used to treat prostate problems, anabolic steroids, some anti-depressants, and antipsychotics.
 In addition, certain street drugs such as marijuana are known to contribute to male breast development.
-In many cases, we don’t know the real cause of the gynecomastia, so there may not be a way to treat it medically.
+In many cases, we don’t know the real cause of gynecomastia, so there may not be a way to treat it medically.
 In that case, you may want to consider surgery if it doesn’t resolve on its own.

 How is the Surgery Done?